seen-network/seen-network.github.io/_posts/2023-02-14-gay-in-the-uk.md

 1997 saw radical change in the UK when Tony Blair's New Labour took power to the sound of 'Things Can Only Get Better'.
 More advances in gay rights came at the turn of the new millennium.
 While Edwina Curry had been unsuccessful in her efforts at equalising age of consent laws, Blair's Labour government did so with the Sexual Offences (Amendment) Act 2000, with Jack Straw playing a very key part in this move.

-'Section 28' was also repealed in the year 2000, and the ban on gay men, lesbians and bisexual people serving in the military was lifted.
+'Section 28' was repealed in the year 2000 in Scotland and in 2003 in England and Wales, while the ban on gay men, lesbians and bisexual people serving in the military was lifted in 2000.
 While in recent years, the organisation 'Stonewall' has become hugely controversial as its core mission has significantly changed, it is undeniable that at the time they were hugely instrumental in the military ban being overturned.

 In 2002, Blair's government passed the Adoption and Children Act which made it legal for same-sex couples to adopt children, and in 2004 Civil Partnerships were introduced, allowing same-sex couples to have their relationship legally recognised and provide almost all the benefits of marriage.
 Blair was cautious about introducing full blown 'gay marriage' and at the time Civil Partnerships were seen by many as an acceptable compromise.
 Stonewall UK famously felt Civil Partnerships were adequate and for many years following refused to support calls for same-sex marriage.
 Of course, gay and lesbian people are not a monolith, and some supported gay marriage while others were opposed..
 From conservatives at one end who felt, despite the fact they were gay, marriage should only be for a man and woman - to radicals at the other end who felt LGB people (gay men in particular) should not 'ape' heteronormativity at all or even have monogamous relationships.